B2B Web Design: Stellar Website Design Examples

 That means you don’t know the customers you could be losing before the sales process even begins.

-2. Buyers in all industries are using digital content to make their purchasing decisions, and B2B is no different.
+2. Buyers in all industries use digital content to make purchasing decisions, and B2B is no different.

 Qualities of a Sales-Ready B2B Web Design